kwmacdowell/sdk-account-js/README.md

 ### Website ([Browserify](http://browserify.org/))

-If you are using the library as an include that will be process during your website build, just add the library.
+If you are using the library as an include that will be processed during your website build, just add the library.
 The configuration for how Browserify should build it is included in the package.json file

 ```javascript
 const XYAccount = require('./sdk-account-js')